CERT-Polska/mquery/docs/redis.md

 * "cancelled" - Job was cancelled by the user or failed
 * "removed" - Job is hidden in the UI (TODO: remove this status in the future)

-### Meta objects (`meta:*`)

-Meta object is a List represented by db.MatchInfo class.
+### Match table (`match`)

+Matches represent files matched to a job.

-It's a list of JSONs that reprent matches for a given job.
-Every list element represents a single yara match (along with optional attributes from plugins).
+Every match represents a single yara rule match (along with optional attributes from plugins).

-Each job has exactly one related meta object.
-For example, job with key `job:123456123456` will have corresponding meta object at `meta:123456123456`.

 ### Agentjob objects (`agentjob:*`)